 2. In a big bowl, mix together the flour, baking powder, ground almonds, sugar, salt and cut apricots.

-other bowl, whisk together the milk, eggs, and melted butter.
+3. In another bowl, whisk together the milk, eggs, and melted butter.

 4. Pour the milk mixture over the dry ingredients and mix just enough in order to incorporate the flour.